boozallen/sdp-docs/pages/deployment-guides/openshift/2_2_Pipeline_Config.rst

 .. important::

-    The pipeline defined by this example won't work until you've finished setting up your application environment in Openshift and written your helm configuration repository, which is covered in the next section.
+    The pipeline defined by this example won't work until you've finished setting up your application environments in OpenShift and written your helm configuration repository, which is covered in the next section.

 ========================================
 About The Example Pipeline Configuration
 ========================================

-If you're using the example pipeline template and pipeline config file above, this section explains how they work together to create a pipeline.
-Feel free to move onto the next section if you're already comfortable with the material.
+This section explains how the example pipeline template and pipeline config file above work together to create a pipeline.

 ---------------------
 The Pipeline Template
 ---------------------

-Starting with the pipeline template, every pipeline created from this template will have these steps:
+Starting with the pipeline template, every pipeline created from *this* template will have these steps:

 .. code-block:: groovy